Adena Mansion: A Georgian Style Home in Ohio

 0:00

 Architect Benjamin Latrobe (1764–1820) contributed to the design of many important American buildings, yet he also designed homes for prominent individuals.
 Only three of Latrobe’s 18th-century residential structures survives.
-One is Georgian-style Adena Mansion in Chillicothe, Ohio; the others are Decatur House in Washington, and Pope Villa in Lexington, Ky.
+One is Georgian-style Adena Mansion in Chillicothe, Ohio; the others are Decatur House in Washington and Pope Villa in Lexington, Kentucky.

 In 1805, Latrobe was selected by President Thomas Jefferson to become the country’s surveyor of public buildings.
-A few years later, in 1805, the architect designed a home for businessman, politician, and land surveyor Thomas Worthington (1773–1827) and his large family on his 2,000 acre estate.
+A few years later, in 1805, the architect designed a home for businessman, politician, and land surveyor Thomas Worthington (1773–1827) and his large family.

-For Adena, Latrobe focused on the elements of Georgian style, primarily symmetry and classical features.
-The home was perched on a hill and native limestone chosen for its construction.
-The exterior design and treatment of rooms were intended to reflect societal prominence.
+Adena was built on Worthington’s 2,000-acre estate.
+Its design includes the standard elements of Georgian style, primarily symmetry and classical features.
+The home was perched on a hill and constructed in native limestone.
+The design of the exterior and the rooms was intended to reflect the Worthington family’s societal prominence.

 The property currently consists of 320 acres.
-On site are five outbuildings, including a replica of the original cabin, as well as a tenant, spring, wash, and smoke house.
+On site are five outbuildings, including a replica of the cabin the Worthingtons lived in while Adena was being built, as well as tenant, spring, wash, and smoke houses.
 Three terraces of flowers, shrubs, and manicured trees surround the formal gardens.

-In the entry hall is the Worthington family clock, made on site by a craftsman in the 1700s.
+The Worthington family clock, made on site by a craftsman in the 1700s, is in the entry hall.
 A floorcloth decorates the space.
 “The [floorcloths] were used any place highly traveled,” explained Adena Mansion and Gardens’ executive director, Kathy Styer.
 “They were made of the same canvas-like material used to make sails; a type of paint called gesso was applied to make the material stiff, then it was shellacked, and more gesso was applied to preserve it.
 Dentil molding is the primary adornment at the ceiling.
 (Courtesy of Cassidy Dawn Photography)

-In the entry hall is the Worthington family clock, made on site by a craftsman in the 1700s.
+The Worthington family clock, made on site by a craftsman in the 1700s, is in the entry hall.
 A floorcloth decorates the space.
 “The [floorcloths] were used any place highly traveled,” explained Adena Mansion and Gardens’ executive director, Kathy Styer.
 “They were made of the same canvas-like material used to make sails; a type of paint called gesso was applied to make the material stiff, then it was shellacked, and more gesso was applied to preserve it.
 Dentil molding is the primary adornment at the ceiling.
 Courtesy of Cassidy Dawn Photography

 The cantilevered staircase features a hand-carved scroll pattern on its paneled side as well as a marble-look treatment, achieved with paint and a turkey feather, on each riser.
 The entry hall’s ornamental floorcloth covers the area in front of the staircase to provide a contrast from the simple, white-painted walls and soft green-hue accents.
 (Courtesy of Cassidy Dawn Photography)